AICAN-Research/breast-epithelium-segmentation/README.md

 All groovy scripts are run in QuPath.
 Open QuPath-project.
 Go to Automate -> Project scripts -> Script name.
-In script editor go to Run -> Run -> Run for project.
+In script editor go to Run -> Run for project.
 Select images to run script on.

 Threshold dab-channel in QuPath: